 What is light?

-Licht is the electromagnetic radiation that is emitted as waves from the electromagnetic field and spreads throughout the universe.
-These waves consist of oscillating electric and magnetic fields that travel at the speed of light, approximately 299,792 kilometers per second (or about 186,282 miles per second) in a vacuum.
+Light is electromagnetic radiation emitted as waves by the electromagnetic field and distributed throughout the universe.
+These waves consist of oscillating electric and magnetic fields that travel in a vacuum at the speed of light, about 299.792 kilometers per second (or about 186.282 miles per second).

-Imagine these electromagnetic waves like a table tennis ball.
-The more bounces it makes on the table while moving, the shorter the wavelength of the electromagnetic wave, and vice versa.
+Think of these electromagnetic waves like a ping-pong ball.
+The more bounces it makes on the table as it moves, the shorter the wavelength of the electromagnetic wave, and vice versa.

-By measuring the distance between these jumps, we can determine the type of "light" with great accuracy.
-And do you know what?
-We have managed to measure the entire spectrum of these waves and found that their length (the distance of the "jumps") varies from 100 meters to 0.0001 nanometers (one nanometer is one billionth of a meter!).
+By measuring the distance between these bounces, we can determine the type of "light" with great accuracy.
+And guess what?
+We have managed to measure the entire spectrum of these waves and found that their length (the distance between the "bounces") ranges from 100 meters to 0,0001 nanometer (a nanometer is a billionth of a meter!).

-To give you an idea: This ranges from the size of a large building (100 m) to the size of a single atom (0.0001 nm).
+To give you an idea: that ranges from the size of a large building (100 m) to the size of a single atom (0,0001 nm).

 What is visible light?

-Visible light is just a small part of this electromagnetic radiation that our eyes can capture and decode.
-Imagine our eyes as special biological devices that perceive only this small spectrum of these waves and reject everything else.
+Visible light is just a small part of this electromagnetic radiation that our eyes can detect and decode.
+Think of our eyes as special biological devices that perceive only this small spectrum of these waves and reject everything else.

-From the vast range of the complete light spectrum (waves from 0.0001 nanometers to 100 meters), we only see a very small part, namely the light waves between 380 and 740 nanometers!
+From the vast range of the full light spectrum (waves from 0,0001 nanometers to 100 meters), we see only a very small part, namely the light waves between 380 and 740 nanometers!

 Colors

-These are the colors that a person can see in our physical environment.
-These are the specific electromagnetic waves for which our eyes are designed to receive and decode.
+These are the colors that a human can see in our physical environment.
+These are the specific electromagnetic waves that our eyes are designed to receive and decode.

-We call them the three primary colors (Red, Green, Blue) and the three secondary colors (Yellow, Cyan, Magenta).
-By mixing these 6 colors, we can create all possible shades that we can imagine.
+We call them the three primary colors (red, green, blue) and the three secondary colors (yellow, cyan, magenta).
+By mixing these 6 colors, we can create every possible shade we can imagine.

 Let's call it the "natural color space".

-An international scientific organization, founded in 1913 (the International Commission on Illumination - CIE), succeeded in 1931 in capturing this "natural color space" with a mathematical model in the form of a diagram, which they named CIE 1931 (after the name of the organization and the year in which they created this mathematical model).
-The CIE 1931 diagram encompasses all colors visible to the human eye within its horseshoe-shaped boundary.
+An international scientific organization founded in 1913 (the International Commission on Illumination - CIE) succeeded in 1931 in capturing this "natural color space" with a mathematical model in the form of a chart, which it called CIE 1931 (after the name of the organization and the year it created this mathematical model).
+The CIE 1931 chart includes all colors visible to the human eye within its horseshoe-shaped boundary.
 Colors within the boundary are considered realizable colors, meaning they can be reproduced by combinations of light sources.
 Colors outside the boundary are imaginary colors that cannot be reproduced with typical light sources.

-Now we come to the color spaces that have been developed by the video entertainment industry and are still in use today.
+Now let's move on to the color spaces developed by the video entertainment industry and used to this day.

 Rec.709 color space